orkanylmz/toto-config-api/README.md

 ```

 ### Google Cloud Deployment (Terraform)
-You can deploy the API and all required parts with just a one command to Google Cloud.
+You can deploy the whole architecture with just a one command to Google Cloud.

 #### Required
 * Terraform